AniketGaudgaul/Healthcare_Chatbot/readme.md

 ### Instructions:

+a.
 Enter the web URL when prompted.

+b.
 Enter your question and hit enter.

+c.
 The answer will be displayed in the CLI.